The Chaperone (2018 film): Plot

-Denishawn teacher Ted often singles Louise out, as he sees her as a rising star.
+Denishawn teacher Ted often singles Louise out, as he sees her potential.
 His partner and wife Ms. St. Denis suggests he curb his enthusiasm.

-A theatre outing opens Norma's eyes, surprised the audience is not segregated.
-As they leave the theatre later, they are both enthralled.
-Norma now sees NYC differently; now accustomed to the hustle and bustle, she suspects Wichita will seem dull on her return.
-She apologizes for her previous attitude, explaining she married her lawyer Mr. Carlisle when she was orphaned again at 16.
+A theatre outing opens Norma's eyes, as the audience is not segregated.
+They both leave enthralled.
+Norma now sees NYC differently; now accustomed to the hustle and bustle, she suspects in comparison Wichita will seem dull.
+She apologizes for her previous attitude, explaining she married her lawyer Mr. Carlisle when she was re-orphaned at 16.

-When Norma finds Louise's very negative postcard about her, she does not yell, as there is no point.
+Norma finds Louise's very negative postcard about her, but sees no point in yelling.
 Another flashback reveals her husband had married her to stifle his homosexuality, but was unsuccessful.
 Norma threw him out.

 Joseph is pleased Norma meets him in Central Park to help find her roots.
 She gets a letter from her mother Mary while Louise is performing in Philadelphia.
-Excited, Norma meets her, only to find Mary was anxious to leave her and wants no further contact.
+Excited, Norma meets her, however Mary is uninterested in having further contact.

-After Philly, Norma discovers Louise is being considered for Denishawn's dance troupe, which includes living in a boarding house.
+After Philly, Louise is considered for Denishawn's dance troupe, which includes living in a boarding house.
 Miss Ruth reminds Norma the offer is contingent upon Denishawn's positive aesthetic code.

-Louise goes out celebrating with Floyd, so Norma and Joseph seeK her out.
+Louise goes out celebrating with Floyd, so Norma and Joseph seek her out.
 The drunk dancer vomits, then reveals an older Wichita man took her virginity.
 Hungover in the morning, Louise wants to call in sick, but Norma insists she go.
 When Floyd expresses remorse, Norma suggests he forget Louise.

-In another flashback, Mr. Carlisle explains that if they divorced because of his homosexuality, he would be murdered and she humiliated.
+In another flashback, Mr. Carlisle explains that if they divorced due to his homosexuality, he would be murdered and she humiliated.
 After Louise stays the night with Joseph at the orphanage, a nun sees her leave.
 Joseph and Greta appear at the apartment.
-Since Louise is moving in with the troupe and Norma is returning to Wichita, she proposes they come along and pretend Joseph is her brother.
+Since Louise is moving into the boarding house and Norma is returning to Wichita, she proposes they accompany her, as if Joseph were her brother.

 In Wichita 20 years later, Norma finds Louise hiding at her parents' as her career has tanked.
 Thanking her for her past help, she gives her $100 to start over in NYC.
 Louise eventually reinvents herself, becoming a best-selling writer.
 Two of her silent films can still be found today.